vmware/cluster-api-provider-cloud-director/docs/WORKLOAD_CLUSTER.md

 # Workload cluster operations

+Assuming a [management cluster is already setup](MANAGEMENT_CLUSTER.md#tenant_user_management) for use by the tenant user 'User1', the User1 will use his/her kubeconfig of the management cluster `user1-management-kubeconfig.conf` to create and operate all his/her workload clusters in his/her namespace

 <a name="create_workload_cluster"></a>
 ## Create a workload cluster

-Assuming a [management cluster is already setup](MANAGEMENT_CLUSTER.md#tenant_user_management) for use by the tenant user 'User1'

 1. User1 can now access the management cluster via kubeconfig specifically generated for him/her
     1. `kubectl --namespace ${NAMESPACE} --kubeconfig=user1-management-kubeconfig.conf get machines`
-2. User1 generates the cluster configuration.
-Refer to [CAPI Yaml configuration](#capi_yaml) on how to fill the details.
+2. User1 generates the cluster configuration `capi.yaml`.
+Refer to [CAPI Yaml configuration](#capi_yaml) on how to generate the file.
 3. User1 creates the workload cluster
     1. `kubectl --namespace=${NAMESPACE} --kubeconfig=user1-management-kubeconfig.conf apply -f capi.yaml`.
 The output is similar to the below
         * ```sh